wpaccessibility/accessibility-handbook/best-practices/accessibility-overview/index.md

 An inclusive website enhances your business.
 It will:

-- Increase Traffic.
+- _Increase Traffic_.
 More people can complete orders in your web shop.
-- Comply with the Law.
+- _Comply with the Law_.
 Your website is better prepared to adhere to your nation’s accessibility regulations and government contract requirements.
-- Improve SEO.
+- _Improve SEO_.
 Google, the largest user of the internet, is blind and deaf.

 The website you build is not for you, or even your client.
 It’s for the users.
 Increasing accessibility instantly gains you a larger potential user-base.